18th Pomeranian Uhlan Regiment: Beginnings

-In April 1919, following the order of commandant of Greater Poland Front, General Jozef Dowbor-Musnicki, a cavalry unit was formed in Poznan.
+In April 1919, following the order of commandant of Greater Poland Front, General Jozef Dowbor-Musnicki, a cavalry unit was formed in Poznań.
 In July 1919, the unit was named 4th Greater Poland Uhlan Regiment, with Colonel August Brochwitz-Donimirski (former officer of the Imperial German Army) as its commandant.

 By late October 1919, First Squadron of the regiment was fully equipped and trained.
 The unit was tasked with seizing parts of formerly German province of West Prussia, which were attached to Poland (see Polish Corridor).
-On January 18, 1920, it entered Torun, to be later moved to Grudziadz after the Germans had abandoned this city.
+On January 18, 1920, it entered Toruń, to be later moved to Grudziadz after the Germans had abandoned this city.
 In February 1920, its name was officially changed into the 18th Pomeranian Uhlan Regiment, and in late May 1920, the regiment was sent to the Soviet front.

 In early summer 1920, Pomeranian uhlans fought in northeastern corner of the Second Polish Republic, along the Daugava (river), where it engaged Soviet cavalry under Hayk Bzhishkyan.
 On July 5, 1920, it was encircled by the enemy near Druja.
 To escape Soviet captivity, the uhlans decided to swim across the Daugava, and enter the territory of neutral Latvia.
 Polish soldiers reached Daugavpils, and on July 22 were transported by rail to Riga.
 Six days later, 60 Polish soldiers were loaded on the Pomeranian, but the bulk of the regiment remained in Riga.

 On August 11, Latvia signed a peace treaty with Soviet Russia.
 Fearing disarmament by the Latvian authorities, the Poles marched towards the port of Memel, which at that time was a free city, occupied by French troops.
 The regiment reached Palanga, where it was disarmed.
 After several days, the uhlans in mufti, were loaded on boats, and on August 18 arrived at Danzig.
 Unable to anchor at this port, the regiment finally left the boats at nearby Gdynia.
 On August 22, the unit returned to Torun.

-The Pomeranian uhlans remained in Torun until mid-September 1920, when they were transported by rail to Hajnowka.
+The Pomeranian uhlans remained in Toruń until mid-September 1920, when they were transported by rail to Hajnówka.
 At that time, the regiment had 32 officers, 630 soldiers and 610 horses.
-On September 19, the unit was attached to Operational Group of General Wladyslaw Jung, and was sent to the frontline near Wolkowysk, to fight in the Battle of the Niemen River.
+On September 19, the unit was attached to Operational Group of General Wladyslaw Jung, and was sent to the frontline near Vawkavysk, to fight in the Battle of the Niemen River.
 Pomeranian uhlans remained in eastern Poland until May 5, 1921, when they returned to Grudziadz.